attainu/project-rupali-barla-au13/README.md

 iii) Run python -m flake8 command and check for any errors:

-iv) like I got no newline error, to ignore that use #noqa at the end
+iv) like I got blank line contains whitespace error, to ignore that use #noqa at the end

-4) Run python park_command.py to run without input test case file.
-This opens a shell where you can write your commands like - create_parking_lot 6, leave 4, etc as provided in the project guidelines.
+4) Run python _parking_main_.py to run without input test case file.
+This opens a shell where you can write your commands like - create_parking_lot 6, leave 4, status etc as provided in the project guidelines.

-5) To run with a file execute python park_command.py -f run_test_case.txt.
+5) To run with a file, execute python _parking_main_.py -f commands.txt.
 You can modify the test cases.

 Technologies used :-